 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

 If you’ve flown with American Airlines, you’ve probably encountered their Admirals Club airport lounges during your travels.
-With 50+ locations worldwide, they’re a comfortable place to hang out before your flight or during a connection, with free food, drinks (including alcohol), Wi-Fi, and quiet spots to relax and work.
+With more than 50 locations worldwide, they’re a comfortable place to hang out before your flight or during a connection, with free food, drinks (including alcohol), Wi-Fi and quiet spots to relax and work.

-But there’s one travel credit card – the Citi® / AAdvantage® Executive World Elite™ Mastercard® – that has American Airlines Admirals Club access as a perk.
+But one of the best credit cards for travel– the Citi® / AAdvantage® Executive World Elite™ Mastercard® – that has American Airlines Admirals Club access as a perk.
 It can save you a ton of cash if you’re a frequent American Airlines flyer – especially if you travel with others or have a large family.

 There’s something else really cool about the card – it has an extra superpower you might have forgotten about!